Skip to main content

 A megaphone:

-It is a practical example of a horn speaker.
+It is a practical example of a powered horn speaker for public announcement.

 Megaphone a horn with sound amplifier